itsOwen/LetMeReShade/README.md

 VULKAN_SUPPORT=0
 GLOBAL_INI=ReShade.ini
 DELETE_RESHADE_FILES=0
 ```

 ## 🔧 Troubleshooting

 ### Common Issues

-1. ReShade overlay not appearing
+1. **ReShade overlay not appearing**

-   - Verify the correct DLL override is selected
+   - Verify the correct DLL override is selected.
-   - Check if HOME key is properly mapped
+   - Check if the HOME key is properly mapped.
-   - Ensure launch options are correctly set
+   - Ensure launch options are correctly set.
-   - Make sure the game supports it.
+   - Confirm that the game supports ReShade.

-2. Game crashes on launch
+2. **Game crashes on launch**

-   - Try a different DLL override (will add manual patching options soon)
+   - Try a different DLL override (manual patching options will be added soon).
-   - Verify shader compatibility
+   - Verify shader compatibility.
-   - Check game compatibility with ReShade
+   - Check the game's compatibility with ReShade.

-3. Performance Issues
+3. **Performance issues**

-   - Disable intensive shaders
+   - Disable resource-intensive shaders.
-   - Update to the latest version
+   - Ensure you are using the latest version.

 ## 📝 Contributing

 We welcome contributions!
-Please feel free to:
+Feel free to:

 - Report bugs
 - Suggest features